 Data studies can be a bigger investment, taking anywhere from one to four months.
 The steps involved: (a) collecting and cleaning the dataset, (b) pulling out the most interesting insights, (c) turning insights into infographic-style visuals, (d) writing the report itself, (e) promoting the report on social, your own channels, and influencer outreach.

 I’m obviously a fan of this content myself, publishing data-backed reports like the 2025 State of B2B GTM report.
 Tech companies are well-positioned to be analysts, too, since they can tap into data from their own products and customers.
-Two of my favorite examples are Peter Walker at Carta and Ara Khazarian’s Ramp Economics Lab.
+Two of my favorite examples are Peter Walker at Carta and Ara Kharazian’s Ramp Economics Lab.

 You don’t need to be a big company to pull this off.
 Adam Schoenfeld from Keyplay does a fantastic job with his GTM research-focused newsletter, Adam’s GTM Report.
 Success comes down to the data quality combined with the visual storytelling skills of the team.